The House and Selma: Bridging History and Memory

 The violence in Selma had a domino effect: prompted by the images and reports from Alabama, the bill that would become the Voting Rights Act was introduced in the House on March 17th and in the Senate on March 18th.
 Reverend Dr. Martin Luther King, Jr., unable to attend the first march, led a second and then a third demonstration on March 21st, walking all the way from Selma to the capital city of Montgomery.
 On August 6, 1965, President Lyndon Johnson signed the Voting Rights Act into law.

-The haunting scenes from the Edmund Pettus Bridge and the legislative response by Congress did not happen in a vacuum, however, and nearly 50 years later the U.S. House continues to observe and learn from the event's history.
+The haunting scenes from the Edmund Pettus Bridge and the legislative response by the 89th Congress (1965–1967) did not happen in a vacuum, however, and nearly 50 years later the U.S. House continues to observe and learn from the event's history.
 Every year since March 1998, a bipartisan congressional delegation has made a pilgrimage to Selma on the anniversary of the march.
 But in order to understand the importance of the annual trip today we need to understand the conditions which sparked the protest in the first place, as well as the steps taken by the country's elected officials in the days and months following.

 Consider this: In the early 1960s, Selma, Alabama, and surrounding Dallas County had a voting-age population of around 30,000, more than half of which was black.
 But at the time only a few hundred of its black residents were registered to vote.5 All across the South, Jim Crow discrimination, literacy tests, poll taxes, and violence had denied black Americans access to the ballot.
 In fact, no African American had served in the U.S. Congress from a former Confederate state since 1901.6